-EJF has a Board of Trustees responsible for the overall governance and ensuring that it fulfils its fiduciary, legal and financial obligations and programmatic commitments.
-The Board meets at least twice yearly to review progress and address new governance issues and opportunities.
-The Board is led by a Chair, with a Treasurer who provides specific additional guidance, oversight and insights into financial matters.
+EJF is governed by a Board of Trustees.
+The Trustees are responsible for EJF's governance and ensure that it fulfils its fiduciary, legal and financial obligations and programmatic commitments.

+The Board meets as a minimum, twice yearly to review progress and address new governance issues and opportunities.
+The Board is led by a Chair with a Treasurer appointed to provide deeper and specific guidance, oversight and insights into financial matters.

-No trustee has a beneficial interest in EJF and none receive any remuneration.
-The trustees have the power to appoint and re-elect members onto the Board and invest EJF's funds to meet its aims and objectives.
+No Trustee has a beneficial interest in EJF and none receive any remuneration.
+The Trustees have the power to appoint and re-elect members onto the Board and invest EJF's funds to meet its aims and objectives.